Advanced Placement Testing

 The following results represent data as national grade equivalencies (NGE).
 A grade equivalent is a score that describes student achievement on a grade level scale.

-The SAT® was redesigned this past year and was administered beginning in March of 2016.
-The redesigned tests are based on different specifications than the old tests, therefore comparisons from last year to this year are not exact.
-The majority of the students from the class of 2016 took the old SAT test.
-The following data reflect the results of the senior class of 2016 SAT® scores from students who took the SAT in their senior year of high school through January 2016.
-If a student took the pre-March SAT more than once, the most recent score is represented in the graph below.
-The graph below reflects the consistently high overall student achievement representing the district of the Archdiocese of Hartford that exceeds all students from the state of CT and nationally.
+The SAT® was redesigned in March of 2016.
+The redesigned tests are based on different specifications than the old tests, assessing two areas: evidence-based reading and writing and mathematics.
+The following data reflect the senior class of 2018 who took the new SAT®.
+The graph below illustrates the consistently high overall student achievement of high school seniors from the district of the Archdiocese of Hartford as compared to total group scores from the state of CT and nationally.

 The scores represent the results of their final sitting for the SAT, not their highest overall score.
 Actual scores are higher than represented in this chart.

 Each assessment in the SAT Suite has an associated set of metrics called the College and Career Readiness Benchmarks.
 The SAT Math benchmark is the section score associated with a 75% chance of earning at least a C in first-semester, credit-bearing, college-level courses in algebra, statistics, precalculus, or calculus.
 The SAT Evidence-Based Reading and Writing (ERW) benchmark is associated with a 75% chance of earning at least a C in first-semester, credit-bearing, college-level courses in history, literature, social science, or writing (College Boards, 2018).